ClydeHobart/clydehobart.github.io/about.md

     <img src="/assets/about/ZekeBaker_Headshot_16x9_small.jpg" alt="Photo of me" title="Photo of me" width="300px"/>
 </div>

 I'm a 2020 graduate from Dartmouth College, with a major in computer science and engineering.
-I've recntly been hired at Rockstar New England as an Associate AI Programmer, which I'm both incredibly excited and thankful for.
-Doing something in game development has been a dream of mine for almost a decade now; it's quite special to finally have this opportunity, especially for a company whose games I truly enjoy.
+For the past two years I've been working for Rockstar New England as an AI Programmer (recently promoted from Associate AI Programmer).
+It has been a pleasure to learn and grow as a (game) programmer, amongst a talented, friendly cohort.
+Working in the games industry had been a dream of mine for almost a decade, and now it has been realized as a member of a company whose games I truly enjoy.
 If you want to learn more about my skills and professional background, check out my [resume](/assets/about/ZekeBaker_Resume.pdf)!

 ## Some fun facts about me, in no particular order

 * In the photo above, I'm standing in front of Dartmouth's **Baker** Library (no relation).
 * I love to sing, both choral and a cappella.
 At college, I was a member of the Glee Club and the music director of the Brovertones a cappella group.
+Earlier in 2022, I joined a post-collegiate *a cappella* group, after almost 2 years of not having a group to sing with.
+It feels great to be back.
 * I love everything Star Wars (yes, including the sequel trilogy).
 I hope for one of my first two tattoos to be Star Wars related.
 * I'm fascinated with polyhedra, especially those related to *φ*, the golden ratio.
 I hope for the other of my first two tattoos to be related to this.
 * I'm a big fan of twisty puzzles (the family of puzzles to which the Rubik's Cube belongs).